juliarizza/web2courses/README.md

 * Calendar for each class

 ## TODOs
-* Configure authorization system with 2 main user categories: student and teacher
+* Configure authorization system with 2 main user categories: student and teacher **DONE**
 * Integrate with payment systems (paypal, PagSeguro, etc)
 * Track students completion of courses
 * Make a .pdf certificate generator